 Henry David Thoreau, who famously spent two years in a small cabin he built on Walden Pond in Massachusetts, wrote "Many men go fishing all of their lives without knowing that it is not fish they are after."
 Christopher Thomas Knight, aka The North Pond Hermit, who spent 27 years living undetected in a crude camp he built near North Pond in Maine said Thoreau was a "dilletante."
 When I go fishing, I go to catch fish -- and Killer Bugs catch fish.

-Combining the hackle of a North Country wet fly with the body of a Killer Bug produces a Killer Kebari.
+Combining the hackle of a North Country Spider with the body of a Killer Bug produces a Killer Kebari.

-Of course, a connoisseur of North Country wet flies would say my Killer Kebari looks nothing like a North Counry wet fly.
+Of course, a connoisseur of North Country Spiders would say (quite correctly) that my Killer Kebari looks absolutely nothing like a North Country Spider.
 Touché.

 It does catch fish, though!

 Enough with the background information!
-After experimenting the last couple trips with using ultra-light lines to fish micro nymphs, the purpose of this trip was to see if a North Country wet fly, which offers virtually no resistance to being pulled through the water by line sag, could be fished effectively with a size 1.5 or size 2 line.
+After experimenting the last couple trips with ultra-light lines to fish micro nymphs, the purpose of this trip was to see if a North Country Spider, which offers virtually no resistance to being pulled through the water by line sag, could be fished effectively with a size 1.5 or size 2 line.

 My experiment faced two significant hurdles: 1) It was late November and I never do well fishing in the winter, and 2) It was a very nice day for late November and the stream (which is the only even reasonably good trout stream in southern New York that is open for fishing in late November) was packed.
-I saw three other anglers fish the one stretch in which I usually do best before I had a chance at it.
+Before I had a chance at it, I saw three other anglers fish the one stretch on the stream in which I usually do best.
 In other words, I got skunked.

 I did hook one fish (in my fourth favorite spot).
 In savoring the fight, I did not land the fish at the earliest possible moment.
 The fish then got under a log, where it was able to dislodge the hook.

 On other trips and in other locales I have caught fish while tenkara fishing using extremely sparse flies - and with lines heavier than 1.5 and 2.
-Thus, I know it can be done.
-Two flies in particular stand out.
+Three flies in particular stand out.

 One was a fly I tied on my Maine vacation when I was running the No Vise challenge for tying flies in hand.
 It wasn't beautiful, but it was very sparse and it did catch fish.
 On the other hand, it was fished in still water and I always pull my flies when fishing still water.
 Thus, line sag was irrelevant.

-The other was a fly tied when I was playing around with how little I could tie on a hook and still catch fish.
-I was able to catch fish with that fly, so the answer is "very little."
+The second was a fly tied when I was playing around with how little I could tie on a hook and still catch fish.
+I was able to catch fish with that fly, so the answer is "very little.

 A couple years ago, I essentially gave up fishing flies that didn't provide much resistance to being pulled through the water.
 I now think that wasn't necessary.
 Over the years I have caught lots and lots of fish with Killer Bugs.
 I've caught lots of micros with size 20 bead head Killer Buggers, and more than a few with size 26 bead head Killer Buggers - which truly provide no resistance to being pulled through the water.